railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 .. note:: Properties fields

 	Properties have a rather unusual behavior.
-They're defined by parameters in the menus in :menuselection:`Administration --> Configuration --> Properties`, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
+They are defined by parameters in the menus in :menuselection:`Administration --> Configuration --> Parameters --> Configuration Parameters`, and they update fields only when a form is saved, and only when the fields are empty at the time the form is saved.
 You can manually override any of these properties as you need.